danipedro2006/Benford-Law/README.md

 # Benford-Law
+> The purpose of this project is to verify wheather a given data set follows the distribution of Benforrd's Law.
-> Benford’s Law states that, in a naturally occurring set of numbers, the smaller digits appear disproportionately more often as the leading digits.
-The leading digits have the distribution shown in the following table, where the number 1 appears slightly more than 30% of the time as the leading digit, and the number 9 appears as the leading digit less than 5% of the time (which is a difference of 6x).
+Benford’s Law states that, in a naturally occurring set of numbers, the smaller digits appear disproportionately more often as the leading digits.
+The leading digits have a distribution where the number 1 appears slightly more than 30% of the time  and the number 9 appears less than 5% of the time (which is a difference of 6x).

 ## Table of contents
 * [General info](#general-info)